 The answer is that no one person of church decided.
-In the 2nd, 3rd and 4th centuries, the central core of the four Gospels (and the letters of Paul, which we will look at later) were accepted by most Christian churches in the Roman Empire.
+In the 2nd, 3rd and 4th centuries, the central core of the four Gospels in today's Bible were accepted by most Christian churches in the Roman Empire.
 Some of the other gospels (for example, the gospel of Thomas) were accepted in some churches and not in others.

-Eventually around 320 to 330 AD (possibly at the Nicaea Council in 325AD), the final content of the New Testament was decided upon.
-Interestingly, it was the four oldest Gospels (the ones written closest to the actual events of Jesus life - and thus the ones deemed the most reliable) that "made the cut".
+Eventually around 320 to 330 AD (possibly at the Nicaea Council in 325AD), the final contents of the New Testament were decided upon.
+Interestingly, it was the four oldest Gospels which were included.
+These were the ones written closest to the actual events of Jesus life - and thus the ones deemed the most reliable.

-(For more on the development of the New Testament "canon" go to: http://en.wikipedia.org/wiki/Development_of_the_New_Testament_canon)
+(For more on the development of the New Testament "canon" go to: http://en.wikipedia.org/wiki/Development of the New Testament canon)